-As a team it is essential that there is a foundation consisting of mutual understanding and approach in order to perform well, especially when the team consists of diverse team members.
-Why is this important?
-When time pressure kicks in (e.g. deadlines mount), underlying differences in the assumptions of working together (fundaments of how we work as team, what is important) may cause unnecessary frustration, stress and conflict.
+Much depends on the team spirit.
+As a team it is essential that there is a foundation for mutual understanding and respect in order to perform well, especially when the team consists of diverse team members.
+This is especially important when there are changes, e.g. when new team members start, or when there are challenges.
+Adversity might because by the workload, underlying differences in ways of working, or something stemming from other spheres of life.
+Any disruptions might cause unnecessary frustration, stress and conflict.

 Food for thought:

 It is interesting to see that sometimes misunderstandings in intercultural teams rise only after a while.
 After a while in intercultural co-working surroundings a sense of normality and routine is established.
 That leads people to act according to their own cultural behaviour more and more even though intercultural awareness would be required.
 People might also modify their behaviour according to the current (inter)cultural context.
 Clashes, big or small, in communication style or other behaviour might become more apparent when people get more comfortable in the working community.
 Then again, some actions or processes, for instance, might benefit from being modified to fit not only a diverse team but also the goals of the work or employer better.